yenicall/battlestar/README.md

-# battlestar
+# Battlestar
-Deploy your fleet on the cloud
+Deploy your fleet in the space